 The best time to visit Iguazu Falls is in the shoulder months between these seasons.
 So, from April to May or between September and October.
 It’s not as hot during these months and less rainy, so it’s more comfortable weather to visit.
 There will also be fewer tourists at this time.

-Read on for my full guide to visiting the incredible Iguazu Falls from the Brazil side.
+Read on for my full guide to visiting the incredible Iguazu Falls from both sides.
 Discover the best places to stay to make the most of your visit.

 Getting to Iguazu Falls